taikedz/easy-lxc/notes/container_exposure.md

 Then edit your `/etc/default/ufw` to use `MANAGE_BUILTINS=yes`

 And finally, reload: `ufw reload` (or, `ufw disable && ufw enable`).

+It's not yet functional as a solution so... watch [this space](http://askubuntu.com/questions/897775/lxc-port-forward-woes-with-ufw).

 ## FirewallD